 Your credit score is a critical factor in qualifying for either a home equity loan or a HELOC.
 A good credit score indicates a history of responsible credit management, which reassures lenders of your reliability.

 Typically, a minimum credit score of 620 is required, but scores of 700 or higher are preferred to secure better interest rates and terms.
-Higher credit scores can also increase your chances of approval, especially for HELOCs where variable interest rates might be involved.
+Higher credit scores can also increase your chances of approval, especially for HELOCs where a variable interest rate might be involved.

 It is also important to note that even if you get approved for a loan with a low credit score, you are likely to end up with unfavorable terms such as a limited amount, comparatively higher interest rate, or shorter repayment period.